-Relevant activities include: Observational Placements, Clinical Placements, Residential Schools and the Final Exam.
+Relevant activities include: Observational placements, clinical placements, core practical workshops and the final exam.

 The University of Liverpool has a Public Liability (PL) policy in place which applies to all UoL students who are anywhere in the world on UoL activity.